It can be intimidating to start creating your 2021 marketing roadmap.

 74% of buyers choose the sales representative who was first to add value and insight.– Corporate Visions

-Then, take the time to go deeper, and review how customers interact with your company.
+Then, take the time to go deeper, and review how customers interact with your company along their purchase journey.
 Read more customer journey questions for additional inspiration.
 Surveys, focus groups, and daily conversations can provide key insights into the customer experience.
 Use those insights to make improvements to your processes, products, or services.

 Being Customer Focused Pays Off

 Companies that focused on the customer experience realized a 43% performance gain compared to companies that did not (Source: Forester Customer Research, Customer Experience Index).

 To effectively reach your target customer, you need to have the right message on the right platform at the right time.
 How do you figure out the right marketing mix?
 You have to test out marketing tactics and track your results over time to determine what works.

 Although it may seem like a big undertaking, time spent creating a marketing roadmap will pay-off in the long run.
 With a plan and marketing calendar in place, your company can shift from reactive marketing and missed opportunities to pro-active strategies and planned activities.